function61/ubackup/README.md

 encryption key, and only the user holding the private key will be able to decrypt the backup.
 This way the servers nor Amazon can ever access your backups.

-If you are serious about security, with this design you could even use a private key in a [YubiKey](https://www.yubico.com/) (or some other form of HSM).
+If you are serious about security, with this design you could even store the private key in a [YubiKey](https://www.yubico.com/) (or some other form of HSM).

 How to use